TerraQuest-Studios/blog.terraqueststudios.net/content/posts/native-css-mixins/index.md

 ## CSS Mixins, What are they?

 Quick summary, CSS `mixins` (and `includes`) are a concept that comes from [SASS](https://sass-lang.com/).
-It allows you to deduplicate CSS, essentianlly making your own functions that you can call when you are styling classes.
+It allows you to deduplicate CSS, essentially making your own functions that you can call when you are styling classes.
 An example of a mixin is as follows:

 ```scss
 @mixin my-mixin {